Getting Your 'Vitamin Sunshine': Damaging Versus Healing.

 Depending on where you are, in the winter months, it’s often not as easy to get the vitamin D you need from the sun.
 Even on a sunny day, the sun is going to be lower in the sky, comparable to where it is in the mornings and evenings during the summer.
 Don’t despair.
 Vitamin D is fat soluble, meaning that it can be stored for months in your fat cells.
 Plus, there are other ways to get vitamin D. Eggs and salmon are decent sources of vitamin D. But note that farm-raised salmon has only about a fourth of the vitamin D that wild-caught has.
 Wild-picked mushrooms have a respectable amount of vitamin D too.
 Interestingly, vitamin D forms on the surface of the mushroom from UVB radiation.
 Store-bought mushrooms don’t have vitamin D since they are grown indoors.
 However, if you set your newly purchased mushrooms out in the sun, they will, in fact, produce vitamin D. Adequate data as to how much vitamin D this really provides is lacking, but any amount of vitamin D is valuable.

 To compensate for whatever UVB radiation you may not be getting in the winter, I don’t recommend resorting to vitamin D supplements.
 As I mentioned, vitamin D supplements are made from a waxy substance called lanolin that’s scraped from lambskin.
 Doesn’t sound like anything I’m very keen on ingesting; how about you?
-There are now some vitamin D supplements not made from lambskin.
+There are now vegetarian vitamin D supplements not made from lambskin.
 I wouldn't suggest using these on a long-term basis though since they are made in a laboratory.
 And as with other supplements, it’s actually easy to take too much vitamin D. An excess of manufactured vitamin D in the bloodstream has proven to be harmful for the kidneys.
 You don’t have to worry about vitamin D toxicity if you’re getting your vitamin D naturally—from the sun or from foods.
 Just another reason to stick with the superior options Mother Nature has already provided.